AOEpeople/techradar/radar/2021-07-01/team-start-page.md

 ---
 title:      "Team Start Page"
 ring:       adopt
-quadrant:   methods-and-patterns
+segment:    methods-and-patterns
-tags: [quality assurance, documentation]
+tags:       [documentation, quality assurance]
 ---

 A team start page helps (new) members to orientate themselves.
 It normally displays all team members with their roles and contact data as well as a collection of links to the necessary tools, e.g.

 * Project environments (staging, prod, ...)